neolaw84/image-scraper/README.md

   * Each model page has links to images
   * Produces url to uuid table as meta data
   * Delays randomly

+* 2021-08-06 : Check if downloaded
+  * Check in the meta file if it is downloaded
+  * Append to meta file accordingly
+  * Replace config with easydict